 Gaining cooperation from growers, local authorities and the general public was identified as being essential to the success of the project and eradication of Bunchy Top will not be achieved in such a highly populated region without an effective and sustained communication strategy.
-A range of initiatives were planned including targeted local press, TV, radio, garden expos, weekend markets, nurseries, local councils, the Brisbane Ekka, grower meetings, leaflets for backyarders, industry newsletters, a Bunchy Top site located within the ABGC website and a Bunchy Top hotline for reporting of suspicious plants.
+A range of initiatives have been included in the comprehensive communication strategy developed on June 26 in preparation for Phase 2 of the project. including targeted local press, TV, radio, garden expos, weekend markets, nurseries, local councils, upgrading and expanding roadside and farm gate signage, grower meetings, educational leaflets for backyarders, industry newsletters, a Bunchy Top site located within the ABGC website and a Bunchy Top hotline for reporting of suspicious plants.